Settling Small Estates (IN)

 - No petition has already been made to the court to officially appoint a personal representative

-In determining the value of the personal property, you should value assets as of the date of death, and ignore any unsecured debts.
-Do not include real estate, or any assets that would not normally go through probate, such as community property with right of survivorship, assets with named beneficiaries (e.g., 401Ks, life insurance policies), and other standard probate exclusions.
+In calculating estate value, you should value assets as of the date of death, and subtract any associated mortgages, liens, etc. (you can also subtract the cost of reasonable funeral expenses).
+Do not include assets that would not normally go through probate, such as community property with right of survivorship, assets with named beneficiaries (e.g., 401Ks, life insurance policies), and other standard probate exclusions.

 To use the small estate process: